Every family should have access to affordable quality early education.

-We will continue the existing fee relief for all children in a community, mobile or Department of Education preschool beyond 2022.
+Fee relief for all children in a community, mobile or Department of Education preschool will continue into 2023.

 Families will be provided the equivalent of 5 days per fortnight of affordable preschool for all children in Department of Education preschools.